lint-staged/lint-staged/README.md

 Pass arguments to your commands separated by space as you would do in the shell.
 See [examples](#examples) below.

 Starting from [v2.0.0](https://github.com/okonet/lint-staged/releases/tag/2.0.0) sequences of commands are supported.
 Pass an array of commands instead of a single one and they will run sequentially.
-This is useful for running auto-formatting tools like `eslint --fix` or `stylefmt` but can be used for any arbitrary sequences.
+This is useful for running autoformatting tools like `eslint --fix` or `stylefmt` but can be used for any arbitrary sequences.

-## Re-formatting the code
+## Reformatting the code

-Tools like ESLint or stylefmt can re-format your code according to an appropriate config  by running `eslint --fix`.
-After the code is re-formatted, we want it to be added to the same commit.
+Tools like ESLint or stylefmt can reformat your code according to an appropriate config  by running `eslint --fix`.
+After the code is reformatted, we want it to be added to the same commit.
 This can be done using following config:

 ```json
 {